Architecture documentation

 <Card title="Treasury distribution" href="/docs/architects/flows/treasury-distribution">

-See how treasury distributions move from configuration to investor wallets.
+See how treasury distributions move from operator configuration to investor wallets, covering both airdrop and yield paths.

 </Card>